 Each year we evaluate the market and decide on base-level requirements based on input from our faculty and students as well as vendor roadmaps.
 A minimum baseline specification is developed that should last a student for four years.

-I have friends in college who have laptops.
+I have friends in Engineering who have laptops.
 They say there's no reason to bring them to class.
-Why make me get a Tablet PC?
+Why do I need a Tablet PC?

 Don't tablets cost more and offer less power than traditional laptops?

 The gap has been closed.
 Many traditional laptops have a corresponding Tablet PC with the exact same specifications, but with the Tablet PC pen functionality costing an extra $100-$200 depending on vendor.